algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

    - Regularly review and triage open issues.
    - Prioritize tasks based on their urgency(Critical, High, Medium, Low).

 By implementing these strategies, we aim to foster a more organized and efficient issue-tracking process on GitHub.
-This will help us to better manage our project development lifecycle and deliver a high-quality product.

 ---